-If a committee, person or any other body can take decisions on behalf of the EB, this mandate shall be clearly defined in writing to members of this committee / person/ other body.
+If a committee, person, or any other body can take decisions on behalf of the EB, this mandate shall be clearly defined in writing to members of this committee / person/ other body.
 Relevant mandates are listed on the website of the Examination Board EEMCS.
-The appropriate subcommittee will be informed of all decisions taken by these bodies in writing.
+An overview of all decisions taken by mandate must be made verifiable to the Examination Board.